 9. Catnip is a herb easily grown at home as long as you don’t have a little catnip lover in the house.
 The plant is very quickly found , squashed, rolled on and chewed to death.
 It can be simpler to leave it to the experts.

-10. Little Lions has a range of cat toys made using our homegrown organic catnip as well as loose leaf sachets. to shop now https://felt.co.nz/shop/littlelions
+10. Little Lions has a range of cat toys made using our homegrown organic catnip as well as loose leaf sachets.
+To shop now click here.

 Not all cats are affected by catnip.
 Some love it and some are uninterested.

 Generally speaking it will only have an affect on cats that are fully mature not kittens.
 However kittens love to play and hunt so they will still get lots of enjoyment playing with Little Lions toys even if they are unaffected by the catnip till later.
 They are also a great distraction if you have a little lion that wants to use your arms or legs for biting practice with those needle sharp baby teeth, just give them one of our toys to kill instead